 "The word 'pressure' is very often used by the press to describe a process that is much more subtle and, in effect, represents appeals to another country's best interests," says John Campbell, a former U.S. ambassador to Nigeria.

-U.S. officials seeking to convince allies and enemies to do things their way are engaged in a constant juggling act of lesser threats, small promises and peer pressure.
+U.S. officials seeking to persuade allies and enemies to do things their way are engaged in a constant juggling act of lesser threats, small promises and peer pressure.

 Not Wielding Big Sticks